1005 N. Marion St.

 Hillsborough County Judicial Directory of County Court Judges – Visit the website of the Thirteenth Judicial Circuit to find more information about the judicial assignments in County Court for Hillsborough County in either Tampa or Plant City.
 The judicial directory also includes a printer-friendly alphabetical listing or listing by division.

 2015 Judicial Survey Results for Judges in Hillsborough County, FL – More than 100 attorneys completed a survey rating different judges on a scale of 1 to 5 on such qualities as judicial demeanor and fairness.
-The results of the survey included some complimentary comments about individual judges and some pointed criticisms that were kept anonymous.
+The survey results included some complimentary comments about individual judges, and some pointed criticisms that were kept anonymous.

 Attorneys for Criminal Cases in Hillsborough County, FL